civicrm/civicrm-dev-docs/docs/framework/routing.md

 * Contains: Text
 * Notes:
     * If you want the permissions to be an "or" situation i.e. User needs either access CiviCRM or administer CiviCRM put a `;` between the permissions.
 If you want it so that users need multiple permissions put a `,` between
+    * This value will be inherited from the parent path if not defined.

 ### `<access_callback>` {:#access_callback}